matyalatte/tuw/examples/get_start/title_button/README.md

 }
 ```

--   `window_name` is an optional key to rename the window title.
+-   `window_name` is an option to rename the window title.
--   `button` is an optional key to rename the execution button.
+-   `button` is an option to rename the execution button.